 A discussion of types of investments followed.

-While most of the discussion was on basic investing strategies, he did take time to explain various tax deferred investments and how they work.
+While most of the discussion was on basic investing strategies, he did take the time to explain various tax-deferred investments and how they work.

 Using the analogy of a coat to keep an investment warm, he outlined the tax advantages.